If you’re in a hurry and just want to find out what the best slow-motion camera is, then I’d recommend the following

 For the higher resolution frame rates, you’re able to shoot in 4k or 2k at up to 60 FPS.
 On the 1080p resolution side, there is a dedicated slow-motion mode that will allow you to shoot both 120 FPS and 240 FPS in 1080p.
 It’s a bummer this camera doesn’t have higher frame rate option like the Sony ZV-1 (which can go up to 960 FPS in 1080p), but this is still pretty good considering how small it is and its price point.

-Most importantly, what makes this camera so special is that it’s also a 3-axis gimbal.
+What makes this camera so special and easy to use is that it’s also a 3-axis gimbal.
 When you pair this 3-axis gimbal with the slow-motion frame rates you’re able to capture incredibly buttery cinematic footage with no effort at all.

 Overall, whether this camera is the right fit for you really depends on what you’re looking for.
 If you want something that is a tiny filmmaking powerhouse with great slow-motion frame rates, this might be a good fit for you.